The grounding, verification & orchestration layer for AI work.

 Why we built this.

 I was shipping a product with Claude Code, Kiro, and Cursor — sometimes three agents in parallel.
-Hundreds of sessions.
-Thousands of decisions.
-And the same thing kept happening: I'd solve a problem on Tuesday, and on Friday the AI would suggest the exact approach I'd already rejected.
-The models got smarter every quarter — but everything I taught them evaporated every session.
+Hundreds of sessions, thousands of decisions.
+And the same thing kept happening: I'd make a call on Tuesday — drop a library, pick a pattern, reverse an approach — and on Friday the AI would confidently suggest the exact thing I'd already rejected.
+The models got better every quarter — but a sharper model still has no idea what your team decided last week.
+So every session, the AI worked from the version we'd already moved past.

 Founder